 - New donors who haven’t attended an event before

-- Loyal donors who used to attend events but haven’t virtually yet
+- Loyal donors who used to attend events but haven’t attended lately

 - Lapsed donors who haven’t donated in a while but need to be re-engaged

 After figuring out how you’re going to segment your donors, the next step is to create marketing messages tailored to their particular motivators.
-For example, donors who haven’t yet attended virtual events should be clearly shown how your virtual event will work and that your past virtual events have been enjoyable experiences for attendees and impactful for your cause.
+For example, donors who haven’t yet attended virtual events should be clearly shown how your virtual event will work.

 A tactful multi-channel strategy is key to attaining maximum engagement with your event.
 But don’t try to do it all at once!
 Choose 2-3 tactics that work best for your team and your mission and focus your attention there.